Please Read this Entire Page BEFORE Your Appointment

 OCT and Early Detection of Eye Health Problems

 An OCT scan can detect the early signs of macular degeneration, glaucoma, detached retinas and other eye disorders.
 This procedure only takes minutes, and the equipment never touches the eye or causes discomfort.
 This permanent record is very valuable in assessing the current health of your eye and for safeguarding the health of specific structures of your eye, such as the retina, optic nerve, macula, and blood vessels.
 It will also serve as an initial point from which to compare, as we follow your health in subsequent years.
-Our doctors recommend that our healthy patients 40 years old and over receive this test at least every three (3) years.
 Glaucoma and retinal diseases tend to progress without any symptoms in the early stages.
 Age is a major risk factor for development of many eye conditions because they typically develop over the course of many years.
+We prescribe it for all adult patients aged 18 and over once per year.

 Contact Lens Evaluations